olistarri/hugb-group-5/docs/sprint1/SPRINT1.md

 # Second group meeting - 30 August
 Our decicion protocol is that we brainstorm ideas and vote, the scrum master gets 1.5 votes to handle tied votes.
+We used a random number generator to decide on the first scrum master.
+Kári Georgsson is the current scrum master.

 As we mentioned in the last meeting, the system is for a hypothetical barbershop.
 We had a discussion about what kind of barber shop the system is for and the conclusion was that the system